openvocab/loomio-api-proposal/README.md

 The four strategies each have a different pattern of costs and benefits.
 Point-to-point has smaller incremental costs and benefits, but benefits degrade as the network grows.
 Central Hub has small costs, high flexibility, but benefits dispropotionately go to the Hub and reinforce aspects of the Web that we find concerning.
 Integration-as-a-service delivers a large amount of value quickly but has ongoing costs and the same problems as Central Hub.
 Open Vocab has a larger upfront investment cost (vocab R&D, reaching agreement) but scalable, expanding benefits across the network.

-For these reasons and the values that go alongside them we reccommend the Open Vocab strategy.
+For these reasons and the values expressed we reccommend the Open Vocab strategy.
 In Part II we look at implementing an Open Vocab Strategy with [JSON-LD](http://json-ld.org/)

 ---
 ## Part II: Implementation Details

 ### Open Vocab Implementions with JSON-LD

-#### JSON-LD Introduction
+#### JSON-LD and Linked Data Introduction

+JSON-LD (Javascript Object Notation - Linked Data) is an extension of the common JSON data format.
+'Linked Data' refers to a class of data formats that permit the explicit definition of data entities and their properties by linking to standardised definitons (i.e. vocabs) at a URL elsewhere on the Web.

+To illustrate the utility of 'definition by linking' feature, let us consider some of the potential difficulties of an Open Vocab implementation and how JSON-LD solves these difficulties:

+1. Modifying the API.
+Developers prefer to keep the terminology used in a codebase *consistent* and *specific* to the concept that the models represent.
+Modifying the API to conform to vocabulary breaks that consistent.
+Further, modifying an API is kind of a big deal..

+2. Which Entity and Which Property?

+2. Which *particular Entity*?

+Linked Data

 #### The @context object

 #### Standard Vocabs and Prefixes